How do we build a future that is sustainable, equitable, and healthy?

 Moderated by Bomee Jung of Topsight Advisors, the final panel of the day explored disparities across our housing stock and strategies to address them.
 Similar to the ventilation standards referenced earlier, Rory Christian, President of Concentric Consulting Group, LLC, noted that “the housing and energy policies in place don’t prioritize public health at a local level.”
 This is an issue of housing equity, as study after study demonstrates that low-income households are often under-insulated, not air conditioned, located in polluted areas and are more prone to mold growth and a host of other building performance issues.

 Carolyn Olson of the NYC Department of Health and Mental Hygiene kicked off the session with a closer look at extreme heat.
-“In NYC on average, 10 people die from heat stroke each year.
+“In NYC, on average, 10 people die from heat stroke each year.
 But another hundred die from extreme heat worsening their pre-existing health conditions.”
 A disproportionate number of residents in low-income communities don’t have air conditioning compared to their wealthier neighbors.
-On top of that, low-income residents have to spend a larger share of their income on energy as is.
+On top of that, low-income residents have to spend a larger share of their income on energy.
 As Olson remarked, “Access to air conditioning is key,” but, “we need to make sure the burden doesn’t end up sitting on the shoulders of communities already overburdened.”

 The lens of environmental justice calls us to remember that these disparities didn’t happen by accident.
 Donnel Baird, Founder and CEO of BlocPower, elaborated on this point in describing the long history of redlining and disinvestment that has prevented some building owners from making necessary renovations.
 Rory Christian also cautioned that “whatever solutions we put forward, we need to make sure at a minimum, they don’t repeat the mistakes of the past.”